smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_Managing_Local_Users/Lab-Manage Local Users and Groups.md

-ere is a comprehensive **lab** for "Manage Local Users and Groups," synthesizing the expected learning outcomes and practical tasks from the Red Hat RH124 guide[^1].
+Here is a comprehensive **lab** for "Manage Local Users and Groups," synthesizing the expected learning outcomes and practical tasks from the Red Hat RH124 guide[^1].

 ## **Lab: Manage Local Users and Groups**